zilliztech/mcp-server-milvus/README.md

 #### Example: Creating a Collection

-In Cursor's Composer, you can ask:
+In Cursor, you can ask:

 ```
 Create a new collection called 'articles' in Milvus with fields for title (string), content (string), and a vector field (128 dimensions)